-I hate to break this to our USA readers, but Daylight Savings Time is coming to an end on Sunday morning (November 6, 2016).
+I hate to break this to our USA readers, but Daylight Savings Time is coming to an end.
 Fortunately, several companies are aware of this and they have spent literally decades perfecting the design of lights that make riding mountain bikes at night not only possible, but nearly as enjoyable as riding during the day.
 Ok, so I’m being a little facetious here, but in our annual survey asking mountain bikers about their favorite bike lights, one of the responses was literally “lights on MTB??? come on guys.”
 Come on, indeed: Get yourself a light and let’s ride after dark!

 Because so many light brands recycling the same low-cost design keep popping up and quickly disappearing, many of our readers simply responded their lights were no name, Amazon or eBay specials from China.
 In fact, if we combine all the survey responses that refer to these types of lights, it would come in third place!

 Many readers also report building their own lights or finding ways to use standard flashlights and headlamps for night riding.
 Combining these responses rockets the DiY solution to #6 on our survey list.